linrz/vuepress-theme-cute/README.md

 # vuepress-theme-plain
-> A plain cute for vuepress.
+> A cute for vuepress.

 ## Usage
 ```shell